artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

     key=YOUR_API_KEY
     ```

 That’s it!
-The `Submaximal speed portion` data you just uploaded can be analyzed now at [https://apidemo.intoperf.com](https://apidemo.intoperf.com).
+The data you just uploaded can be analyzed now at [https://apidemo.intoperf.com](https://apidemo.intoperf.com) - just search for `Submaximal speed portion` data in CSKA Moscow-FK Krasnodar (2013-06-23) match.

 **Note:** For other teams/players you would need to upload 3 matches first for data to show up at [https://apidemo.intoperf.com](https://apidemo.intoperf.com).